 Go to top

-The cost of a gastric sleeve in Mexico is already a fraction of what you’d pay in Canada or the U.S., and Jet Medical Tourism guarantees the best prices and the highest standards of care.
+The cost of a gastric sleeve in Mexico is already a fraction of what you’d pay in Canada or the U.S., and Jet Medical Tourism® provides affordable prices and high standards of care.

-Through Jet Medical Tourism, the cost of gastric sleeve surgery in Mexico is just $3,599, and that includes the procedure being performed by a board-certified surgeon in a modern, state-of-the-art facility.
+Through Jet Medical Tourism®, the cost of gastric sleeve surgery in Mexico starts at $3,999, and that includes the procedure being performed by a trusted and experienced surgeon in a modern facility.

-Plus, gastric sleeve through Jet Medical Tourism is an inclusive deal, meaning there are lots of extras already included in the cost, such as:
+Plus, scheduling gastric sleeve surgery in Mexico through Jet Medical Tourism® is an inclusive package, meaning there are lots of extras already included in the cost, such as:

 - Medication in Mexico